MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-EdgeSynchronization.md

 # Start-EdgeSynchronization

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Start-EdgeSynchronization cmdlet to immediately start synchronization of configuration data from Active Directory to the subscribed computers that have the Edge Transport server role installed.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Start-EdgeSynchronization cmdlet to immediately start synchronization of configuration data from Active Directory to the subscribed Edge Transport servers.